-The Circle is seeking the gift of time and knowledge from Indigenous and non-Indigenous people who have skill sets in one or more of the following areas:
+The Circle is seeking the gift of time and knowledge from both Indigenous and non-Indigenous candidates who have skill sets in one or more of the following areas:

 - Charitable law